 The trail is one of the most accessible trails for beginner and experienced hikers and even for families.
 The trail is under five miles long, has an elevation change of 350 feet, and explores the foothills, protected washes, and bajadas of the Sonoran Desert.
 Like the Bajada Nature Trail, the Lost Dog Wash Trailhead is kid-friendly with various educational activities, including short educational nature trails.

-The trail is marked and is laden with parking, restroom, and water fountains.
+The trail is marked and is laden with parking, a restroom, and water fountains.
 The Kovach Family Nature Trail is the latest addition to the Lost Dog Wash Trailhead, comprising two loops each quarter-mile in length.